Resume Tips

 Key Takeaways:

-• Tailor your resume for each application to be submitted.
+• Customize your resume for each job application.

 • Emphasize transferable skills.